freshplanet/ANE-Facebook/README.md

 </android>
 ```

-NOTE: It is important to prefix YOUR_FB_APP_ID with "fb", because of bug in Android manifest file (http://stackoverflow.com/questions/16156856/android-facebook-applicationid-cannot-be-null).
+NOTE: It is important to prefix YOUR_FB_APP_ID with "fb" in <meta-data> (and ONLY in <meta-data>) tag, because of bug in Android manifest file (http://stackoverflow.com/questions/16156856/android-facebook-applicationid-cannot-be-null).
 Facebook SDK code in this ANE was modified to recognize FB_APP_ID prefixed with "fb".

 Documentation
 --------